Local Culture, Honestly

 Go to a real temple on a non-festival day.
 Wear a sarong (loaned at the gate or owned by you, IDR 100–200K from a market).
 Don''t photograph people without explicit permission.
 Don''t walk in front of someone praying.
 Sit at the back.
 Stay twenty minutes.
 Leave.

-The local temples that warmly welcome respectful visitors at quiet times are widely known — Saraswati in central Ubud, Gunung Lebah at the river, Pura Dalem just north.
+The local temples that warmly welcome respectful visitors at quiet times are widely known — pura-saraswati in central Ubud, Gunung Lebah at the river, Pura Dalem just north.
 The point is the regularity, not the spectacle.
 Going once is sightseeing.
 Going monthly, alone, in silence, is something else.

 2. Buying from the same makers, repeatedly